dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Conclusion

 Well done!
-You have learned how to build a blog and an API with KeystoneJS.
-The KeystoneJS tutorial focuses on building a content management system as fast as possible and fleshing out secure APIs.

-KeystoneJS definitely saves a developer a lot of time during development because of the amazing out-of-the-box features.
+You have learned how to build a real-time web app with Meteor.
+It's a platform that enables you to cut down on development time.
+Meteor makes it incredibly easy to also flesh out an API like you can do with [KeystoneJS](https://auth0.com/blog/developing-web-apps-and-restful-apis-with-keystonejs) and [Loopback](https://auth0.com/blog/developing-restful-apis-with-loopback/).

-{% include tweet_quote.html quote_text="KeystoneJS definitely saves a developer a lot of time during development because of the amazing out-of-the-box features." %}
+{% include tweet_quote.html quote_text="Meteor is a platform that enables you to cut down on development time." %}

 In addition, Auth0 can help secure your **API** easily.
 Auth0 provides more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/multifactor-authentication), [breached password detection](https://auth0.com/breached-passwords), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.